Haleakalā – The House of the Sun

 Read more about Hawaii’s native bird population: START NOW

 Another sweet feature of Palikū is a fenced pasture by the Park Rangers’ cabin.
-This is where the horses are kept while the rangers are at this side of the crater.
-The deep green fields and verdant cliffs coupled with the horses, are images of what dreams are made of.
+This is where the horses are kept while the rangers are on this side of the crater.
+The deep green fields and verdant cliffs, coupled with the horses, are images of what dreams are made of.